 - Plan to carry a photocopy of your passport during the program.
 Though BBYO Passport staff will hold onto your passport for safekeeping on the road, we recommend bringing a passport copy to place in your wallet, backpack, and suitcase at all times as a back-up form of identification.

-- Check that the name you used to register for the program matches your passport.
-If you registered with a nickname, your ticket will be printed accordingly, and you may be denied boarding.
+- Check that the name entered in your flight form matches your passport.
+If you filled out the flight form with a nickname, your ticket will be printed accordingly, and you may be denied boarding.
 Contact us to make any corrections as soon as possible, a name change fee may apply.

 Details about the group flight and how to meet at the airport are announced by the end of April and emailed to you.
 Contact us if you need assistance accessing the document.
 All tickets are issued electronically and staff will have a copy of your e-ticket (electronic ticket) at the airport.